 with management of the department business continuity plan, fixed assets and

-office operations for the Campus Recreation.
-They manage all administrative
+office operations for the Department of Campus Recreation.
+She manages all administrative

 aspects of a multi-faceted office program that includes supervision and development